azabiw/dmweb/README.md

 # DMWEB
 This is a work-in-progress project to make a simple web  program to help tabletop RPG game masters.
 Currently it's not ready for any use so please don't expect it to work at all.
-I am currently remaking the backend in go so the old Node.js based backend is not currently functional.
+I am currently moving all functionality to Firebase.
+Most of the stuff is still in early work-in-progress.

 ### Installation